A saturated 1-system of curves on the surface of genus 3: Future work on the Maximality of

 By considering the pair $\tpl{\alpha_2,\alpha_4}$ of opposite edges in $K_4$, we have shown that there is exactly one curve $\gamma$ intersecting $\alpha_1$, $\alpha_3$, $\alpha_5$, and $\alpha_6$ making $X_\triangle\cup\l\{\gamma\r\}$ a $1$-system.
 Repeating this twice by considering the other two pairs of opposite edges $\tpl{\alpha_1,\alpha_6}$ and $\tpl{\alpha_3,\alpha_5}$ furnishes two more curves $\gamma'$ and $\gamma''$, which recovers the collection $X_\square=\l\{\gamma,\gamma',\gamma''\r\}$ of curves of type $\square$ as obtained in Proposition \ref{prp:type_square_3}. \end{proof}

-\section{Future Work on the Maximality of $X_0$}
+\section{Future work on the Maximality of $X_0$}

-It would be interesting to prove that the saturated $1$-system $X_0$ as obtained in Theorem \ref{thm:construction_of_1_system} is indeed maximal.
+It would be interesting to establish that the saturated $1$-system $X_0$ as obtained in Theorem \ref{thm:construction_of_1_system} is indeed maximal.
 We outline a reason for why we believe that it is.
+Indeed, recall from Section \ref{sec:construction} the correspondence between the trivalent multigraphs on $4$ vertices and the pants decompositions of $\Sigma\coloneqq\Sigma_3$.
+It can be shown that there are exactly $5$ isomorphism classes of such multigraphs, which are illustrated below.

-Recall from Section \ref{sec:construction} the correspondence between the (possibly non-simple) trivalent graphs on $4$ vertices and the pants decompositions of $\Sigma\coloneqq\Sigma_3$.
-It can be shown that there are exactly $5$ isomorphism classes of such graphs, which are illustrated below.
+Each pants decomposition $\mc{P}$ of $\Sigma$ determines $6$ pairwise disjoint curves on $\Sigma$, and conversely each collection of $6$ pairwise disjoint curves on $\Sigma$ determines a pants decomposition of $\Sigma$ in the same way.
+Thus, for any $1$-system of curves $X$ on $\Sigma$ supported by $\mc{P}$, one might use methods similar to those presented $-$ say by projecting onto cut subsurfaces of $\mc{P}$ $-$ to probe the structure of $X$.
+Here is a simple result along those lines.

-Each pants decomposition $\mc{P}$ of $\Sigma$ determines $6$ pairwise disjoint curves on $\Sigma$, which are obtained as the boundary components of $\mc{P}$, and conversely each collection of $6$ pairwise disjoint curves on $\Sigma$ determines a pants decomposition of $\Sigma$ in the same way.
-Thus if $X$ is any $1$-system of curves on $\Sigma$ that contains $6$ pairwise disjoint curves, one might use methods similar to those presented, say by projecting onto subsurfaces determined by $\mc{P}$ and invoking Lemma \ref{lem:arcs_dehn_twists}, to probe the structure of $X$.
-Here is a simple result along those lines. \begin{proposition} If $X$ is a maximal $1$-system on $\Sigma$ containing $6$ pairwise disjoint curves $\alpha_1,\dots,\alpha_6$, then its corresponding trivalent graph on $4$ vertices is not any of the $1$-connected graphs. \end{proposition} \begin{proof} Cut $\Sigma$ along all of its separating curves $\alpha_i$, which decomposes it into subsurfaces of either $\Sigma_{1,1}$, $\Sigma_{1,2}$, and/or $\Sigma_{2,1}$.
-Any curve $\gamma$ based in one of the separated components must lie within the same component, so cutting along $\alpha_i$ partitions $X$ into $1$-systems on those components (together with some possibly double-counted $\alpha_i$).
-By \cite{malestein}*{Theorem 1.2}, we have $N\l(1,1,n\r)=3n$, and since $N\l(1,2\r)=12$, we have an upper bound $N\l(1,2,1\r)\leq N\l(1,2\r)+5=17$.
-Counting the curves shows us if $X$ corresponds to one of the three $1$-connected graphs, then it has at most
+\begin{proposition} If $X$ is a maximal $1$-system on $\Sigma$ is supported by some pants decomposition $\mc{P}$ of $\Sigma$, then the dual graph of $\mc{P}$ is at least $2$-connected. \end{proposition} \begin{proof} Cut $\Sigma$ along all of its separating pants curves, which decomposes it into subsurfaces of either $\Sigma_{1,1}$, $\Sigma_{1,2}$, and/or $\Sigma_{2,1}$.
+Any curve $\gamma$ based in one of the separated components must lie within the same component, so this process partitions $X$ into $1$-systems on those components (together with some possibly double-counted pants curves in $\mc{P}$).
+By \cite{MRT14}*{Theorem 1.2}, we have $N(1,1,n)=3n$, and since $N(1,2)=12$, we have an upper bound $N(1,2,1)\leq N(1,2)+5=17$.
+Counting the curves shows that if $X$ corresponds to one of the three $1$-connected graphs, then it has at most